harshitkohli1997/Realtime-Whiteboard/README.md

 `http://localhost:8080?room=MYID&name=MYNAME`

-* whiteboardid => All people with the same ID are drawing on the same board
+* room => All people with the same ID are drawing on the same board
-* username => The name witch is showing to others while drawing
+* name => The name witch is showing to others while drawing

 ## Things you may want to know
 * Whiteboards are gone if you restart the Server, so keep that in mind (or save your whiteboard)
 * This is just a sample layout to show the functions available
 * You shoud be able to customize without ever toutching the whiteboard.js (take a look at index.html & main.js)
+* I'm planning to add realtime audio broadcasting feature in this app